Syllabus 4

 Search “Español” for resources in Spanish.
 Searches are limited to this page’s content.

-• Good digital security practices protect you, defend your comrades, and help keep your action plans private.
-Movements for change are often surveilled.
-A community is only as secure as its weakest link, which comes down to good digital hygiene.
-Good digital hygiene includes simple things like using strong passwords, two-factor ID, end to end encrypted communication programs ( eg, Signal) and consistent vetting practices for everyone joining your group.
+But a group's data is only as safe as its weakest link, so we need to pair choices of where to keep your information with good digital hygiene by all.
+Good digital hygiene includes simple things like using strong passwords, two-factor ID, making good decisions about whether to digitize information at all and consistent operational security practices for everyone joining your group.
 All the best tech will be undercut if hygiene is lax.

 • Digital security is a mindset.
 Which steps you decide to implement depend on your risk profile and the tradeoffs you’re willing to make.
 This resource can help you step back and see the big picture.

-• Every protective step is a tradeoff: you could lock down your security by going off the grid, ceasing to talk to anyone, and throwing your phone in the ocean.
+Every protective step is a tradeoff: you could lock down your security by going off the grid, ceasing to talk to anyone, and throwing your phone in the ocean.
 But the reality is that collaboration is necessary for organizing, and you need usability in addition to security.
 Finding that balance - and figuring out what you want to protect and from whom - is called threat modeling.
-Here’s a guide to assessing your risks.
+Here’s a guide to assessing your risks and help you decide what privacy-enhancing actions to take.

 • You might have good reason to lighten your footprint on the social internet or make it harder to link work or personal to activist accounts.
 EFF has a guide to privacy considerations on social media.

-• Unfortunately, in some lines of activism (particularly pro-Palestine protest), doxxing can be a risk.
-This series of anti-doxxing guides was created with journalists in mind, but is useful to anyone wanting to opt out of data broker websites, harden your digital presence against online harassment, and assess which information is already out there.
+Unfortunately, in some lines of activism (particularly pro-Palestine protest), doxxing can be a risk.
+These anti-doxxing guides are useful to anyone wanting to opt out of data broker websites, harden your digital presence against online harassment, and assess which information is already out there.

 Feedback Form